 Enter this command if your network contains any older Cisco 6-W switches that could be accidentally overloaded if connected directly to a 12-W access point.
 Make sure that the Cisco Discovery Protocol (CDP) is enabled before entering this command.
 Otherwise, this command will fail.

-Switch# ap name AP02 power injector override
+Device# ap name AP02 power injector override

 Removes the safety checks and allows the access point to be connected to any switch port.
 You can use this command if your network does not contain any older Cisco 6-W switches that could be overloaded if connected directly to a 12-W access point.
 The access point assumes that a power injector is always connected.
 If you relocate the access point, it continues to assume that a power injector is present.

-Switch# ap name AP02 power injector
+Device# ap name AP02 power injector

 Sets the MAC address of the switch port that has a power injector.